Reviews You Can Rely On

 Of the four metrics we used for testing, we devoted a large amount of our attention to determining each bag's warmth and comfort scores.
 When the sun goes down and the cool mountain air begins to settle, we are most concerned with whether the sleeping bag covering us is warm and comfortable.
 A bag can have lots of style and tons of different bells and whistles, but if it doesn't keep you toasty or swallow you up like your favorite down comforter, what's the point?

-As anticipated, the Alps OutdoorZ Redwood handily outperformed all the rest, followed closely by the Teton Polara 3-in-1 and REI Siesta Hooded.
-When comparing the warmest bags side by side, the Redwood led in warmth.
-It is incredibly cozy, and we found it a challenge to want to unzip and get up for the day after sleeping in it — so consider yourself warned.
-It's also the only bag on our list with a 100% cotton flannel liner, providing a soft next-to-skin feel and by far the coziest experience.
+As expected, the Alps OutdoorZ Redwood handily outperformed the competition, followed closely by the Teton Polara 3-in-1 and REI Siesta Hooded.
+When comparing the warmest bags in our side-by-side tests, the Redwood took the lead for warmth.
+It is incredibly cozy, and it was hard for our testers to want to unzip and get up for the day after sleeping in it — so consider yourself warned.
+It's also the only option in our lineup featuring a 100% cotton flannel liner, providing a soft next-to-skin feel and by far the coziest experience.
 Cotton generally offers a more even temperature, resulting in fewer cold spots.
 The Redwood's heavier cotton canvas external fabric also provides a tucked-in feeling that most of our testers loved.

 Sleeping in the Alps Redwood is like wearing your favorite cotton...